abrahamq/better-nyt-crossword/README.md

 - 📢 **Remove Advertisements** - Clean up ads for a distraction-free experience
 - 🎯 **Improve Layout** - Optimize spacing, focus, and overall crossword presentation
 - ⚙️ **Customizable Settings** - Toggle features on/off through an easy-to-use popup
-- 🔄 **Auto-Apply** - Settings automatically apply when you visit NYT crossword pages
+- 🎯 **Manual Control** - Banners are hidden only when you click the extension button

 ## Installation